Musicians Seamounts

-Musicians Seamounts are a chain of seamounts in the Pacific Ocean, north of the Hawaiian Ridge.
+Musicians Seamounts (previously North Hawaiian Seamounts, North Hawaiian Seamount Range) are a chain of seamounts in the Pacific Ocean, north of the Hawaiian Ridge.
 There are about 65 seamounts, some of which are named after musicians.
 These seamounts exist in two chains, one of which has been attributed to a probably now-extinct hotspot called the Euterpe hotspot.
-Others may have formed in response to plate tectonics associated with the boundary between the Pacific Plate and the former Farallon Plate.
+Others may have formed in response to plate tectonics associated with the boundary between the Pacific plate and the former Farallon plate.

 The seamounts were constructed on young oceanic crust during the Cretaceous, but a second phase of volcanic activity took place during the Eocene.
 Deep sea coral reefs occur on the seamounts.

 Geography and geomorphology

 The Musicians Seamounts lie in the north-central Pacific, north of the Hawaiian Ridge north and northwest of Necker Island, extending over a length of 1200 km.
-The seamounts were formerly known as the North Hawaiian Seamount Range and were among the first submarine mountains to be thoroughly researched.
+The seamounts were formerly known as the North Hawaiian Seamounts, or the North Hawaiian Seamount Range and were among the first submarine mountains to be thoroughly researched.

-The seamounts consist of two separate chains (one trending in north-south direction parallel to the Emperor Seamounts and the other in northwest-southeast direction parallel to the northern Line Islands) of ridges that extend east-west and seamounts.
+The seamounts consist of two separate chains (one trending in north–south direction parallel to the Emperor Seamounts and the other in northwest–southeast direction parallel to the northern Line Islands) of ridges that extend east–west and seamounts.
+Such a ridge has been called a volcanic elongated ridge (VER).
 Seamounts have usually an elliptical cross section and heights of 1000–4000 m and no flat tops like other seamounts south of the Hawaiian Ridge; the highest is Liszt Seamount whose summit has a depth of 1582 m.
-The ridges contain individual volcanoes and reach lengths of over 400 km; in the Italian and Bach Ridges the volcanoes are 2.2–5.1 km high.
+The ridges contain individual volcanoes and reach lengths of over 400 km; in the Italian and Rapano (Bach) Ridges the volcanoes are 2.2–5.1 km high.
 The Musicians horst and the Southern Ridges are additional features of the Musicians Seamounts.
 Larger than the seamounts are volcanic lineaments, on which the seamounts formed.
 Terrain observed by remotely operated vehicles shows large blocks, pillow lavas, flat terrain, lava flows and talus.

-The total number of seamounts is about 65, some of which Henry William Menard named after 18th century musicians.
+The name for the group was proposed in 1959.
+The total number of seamounts is about 65, some of which Henry William Menard named after 18th century musicians, and only about 25 are individually named.
 Among the seamounts known by name are: